istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-multivm-rhel8/README.md

 - If your deployment fails at the **VM Custom Script Extension** resource, a more detailed failure message is available in the VM log file.
 Please refer to the next section for further troubleshooting.

 #### Troubleshooting EAP deployment extension

 This quickstart template uses VM Custom Script Extension to deploy and configure JBoss EAP with a sample application.
 Your deployment can fail at this stage due to several reasons such as:

-- Invalid RHSM or EAP entitlement
+- Invalid RHSM credentials or EAP entitlement
 - Invalid JBoss EAP or RHEL OS entitlement Pool ID

 Follow the steps below to troubleshoot this further: